aliciavr/thomsonpy/docs/source/thomsonpy.data_management.rst

 thomsonpy.data\_management package
 ************************************
-This package have tools and scripts that can be used for both testing and managing data.
-It includes a subpackage wich contains useful data structures.
+This package have tools and scripts that can be used for both testing and managing data. tangential_intensity includes a subpackage which contains useful data structures.

 Subpackages
 ============